Majesty75/MPSS/readme.md

 1. Open _backend/MPSSApi.sln_ in Visual Studio, Do not build solution before step 4.
 2. Set _src/Web_  as startup project.
 3. Change connection string in _src/Web/appSettings.json_ to point to your sql server instance and database.
+It is built with entity framework core code first approch.
+Which means you do not need separate database script.
+Solution will create database with default user when rebuilt.
   ```sh
   Server=(Server Name);Database=(Database Name);Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True
   ```